ryangrg/corner-maze-encoder-pretrain/README.md

 - Adding tests that check tensor shapes, pose coverage, and encoder invariances.

 Please open an issue or draft pull request to coordinate efforts.

+## Image Clustering Method
+Clustering similar views from a pose, by first checking for duplicates allowing for a variance between pixel values.
+This method offer a first crude pass where too much variance clusters images together that shouldn't be and too tight of a tolerance leaves out images from clusters.
+Taking an approach to run a lose variance that clusters compositionaly similar images but then has a hard time determining if a barrier is in the image or other subtleties.
+A view through a barrier renders a monitor slightly more blurry than otherwise.
+Other subtleties can include odd reflexes from side wall when there is cue and bright dull spots from barrier reflections.